-The importance of gardening and growing plants to help tackle some of the biggest issues facing us today will be key themes at this year’s RHS Chelsea Flower Show.
+The important role that gardening and growing plants can play in tackling some of the biggest issues facing us today will be key themes at this year’s RHS Chelsea Flower Show.

-Celebrating gardens as beautiful havens to escape and enjoy, the designs demonstrate how they can bring a sense of normality to fractured lives and also how they can help tackle major environmental issues.
+Designs will celebrate how gardens can be beautiful havens to escape and enjoy, bringing a sense of normality to fractured lives, as well as how they can help tackle major environmental issues.

 Sue Biggs CBE, Director General of the RHS says: